 People in your company are likely to be subject matter experts in a variety of topics.
 If you can map their expertise to your target customer personas, you’ll have some winning topics to cover.

 Once someone knows your brand, and trusts that you are an expert in your domain, they are much more likely to come directly to your site to shop when they are looking for a product or service you offer.
-At this point, you want to increase the chances they’ll convert, or at least capture their contact information so you can follow up in the future.
+At this point, you want to increase the chances they’ll convert.
+Or, try to capture their contact information so you can follow up in the future.

-The right type of content to use depends on the products or services you are offering, but some general rules do apply.
+The right type of content to use depends on the products or services you are offering.
+Still, some general rules do apply.
 The right videos will focus on the benefit to the consumer, rather than just showcasing the item’s best attributes.

 When choosing what to show off about the product, service, or event, maintain focus on the three core attributes a buyer will care most about.
-It’s best to determine which those attributes are through surveys, feedback, or polls rather than guessing or relying on your instincts, you’ll likely miss the mark.
+It’s best to determine which those attributes are through surveys, feedback, or polls.
+If you’re guessing or relying on your instincts, you’ll likely miss the mark.

 If your goal is just to drive conversions, placing video on the page is an excellent start.
 Video has been shown to dramatically increase conversion rates on product landing pages.
 Even if the product isn’t overly complex, such as a shoe, video has been shown to help.

-Zappos is one of the classic cases people reference when they talk about video and conversions, because in their testing, Zappos saw a 6-30% lift in conversions when they included video on a product page.
+Zappos is one of the classic cases people reference when they talk about video and conversions.
+In their testing, Zappos saw a 6-30% lift in conversions when they included video on a product page!

 If your product has a longer sales cycle, and you’re looking to capture leads, use email gating for your videos, or custom post-play screens.
 Either option can help generate a list of targeted prospects for your products or services.

 In that instance, your videos have to be particularly high value content.
 You’re asking someone to exchange personal information to view them, or will be doing so right after they’ve watched one.